LasagnaCake/MakaiLib/README.md

 - [ ] Cleanup & polish [entity](src/collection/entity/entity.hpp) system
 - [ ] (Maybe) replace JSON to other specification
 - - For the *custom file formats*, that is
-- - See [File Format Alternatives](docs/changes/AltFormats.md) for more informaion
+- - See [File Format Alternatives Proposal](docs/changes/AltFormats.md) for more informaion
 - [ ] Multi-platform support:
 - - [ ] Linux